 (c) Ecology may require or approve modifications to a method identified under (a) of this subsection to provide lower quantitation limits, improved accuracy, greater precision, or to address the factors in (b) of this subsection.

 (d) Ecology may require an analysis to be conducted by more than one method in order to provide higher data quality.
-For example, Ecology may require that different separation and detection techniques be used to verify the presence of a hazardous substance (“qualification”) and determine the concentration of the hazardous substance (“quantitation”).
+For example, ecology may require that different separation and detection techniques be used to verify the presence of a hazardous substance (qualification) and determine the concentration of the hazardous substance (quantitation).

-(e) If Ecology has approved more than one method with a practical quantitation limit less than the cleanup level, any of those methods may be used.
+(e) If ecology has approved more than one method with a practical quantitation limit less than the cleanup level, any of those methods may be used.
 When selecting a method in these situations, consider confidence in the data, analytical costs, quality assurance, and analysis efficiencies.

 (5) Laboratories.

-(a) All hazardous substance analyses must be conducted by a laboratory accredited under chapter 173-50 WAC, unless otherwise approved by Ecology.
+(a) All hazardous substance analyses must be conducted by a laboratory accredited under chapter 173-50 WAC, unless otherwise approved by ecology.

 (b) Laboratories must achieve the lowest practical quantitation limits consistent with the selected method and WAC 173-340-707.